craftingcity/RollHighOrDie/Core RHoD/Selections Glossary/Features/Features - Martial.md

 ###### REQ: 3EXP
 ###### 3 AP
 ###### USE: Armor - Heavy
-'Your opponent's attacks falter and fail as you defend the few chinks in your armoring.'
+'Your opponent's attacks falter and fail as you defend the few weak spots in your armoring.'

 Until the beginning of your next turn, you gain 3 Bludgeoning, Piercing, and Slashing Damage Resistance.